Mertiq/Color-Switch/README.md

 # Color Switch

 This is a mobile game made with Unity Engine.
+In the game, you bounce a ball to up by clicking.
+There is a circle above the ball.
+When the circle's part and the ball has same color, you will able to pass through the circle.
+After passing circle, ball takes an object called "color changer".
+Then as you guessed, ball's color will change and so on.

 ## How to open in Unity?